chrsoo/microservices/README.md

 ### Use a Jenkins pipeline DSL
 Jenkins has support for building custom [pipeline DSL](https://jenkins.io/doc/book/pipeline/syntax/) in Groovy.

 This can be quite complicated given that Jenkins Groovy flavour is not 100% vanilla and it has a sour twist - not all Groovy features are available and you need follow certain conventions.
+If you existing DSL that comes out of the box and avoid custom Groovy code you should be good though.

-We will not go into details on how to develop a Pipeline DSL but the basic idea is that you define a global variable for the entire pipeline and use it your Jenkinsfiles.
+Here we will not go into details on how to develop a Pipeline DSL but the basic idea is that you define a global variable for the entire pipeline and use it your Jenkinsfiles.

 Given a DSL library called `mylib` and a global var called `mavenPipeline` the Microservice `Jenkinsfile` could look like this: